Skip to main

 Three Principles for Educators to Keep in Mind

-The versions, capabilities, accessibility, cost, etc. of GenAI in all its various forms will continue to evolve over time.
+The versions, capabilities, accessibility, cost, etc. of GenAI in all its various forms continues to evolve.
+Since its release in November 2022, OpenAI's ChatGPT has undergone extensive changes, updates, upgrades, etc. And that is just one example.
 Whether through backend updates from developers, new restrictions, or expanded capacity, what you know about these tools, and therefore, how you can utilize them for teaching and learning, will shift.
 A few examples to indicate the quick shifts in these tools include:

 The ethical questions and unknowns surrounding generative AI are numerous.
 For instance, debates are ongoing about topics like: